 Most prisoners have designated times in which they can work out.
 But a lot of them double up workouts in their holding cells in order to get the most reps in.

-There are also fewer distractions such as social media, Netflix, and work or social demands, so they don’t have
+There are also fewer distractions such as social media, Netflix, and work or social demands to keep up with.

 2. Limited area and Equipment Makes it so Prisoners must Adapt their Workout